 How to Contact and about Youth HQ

 Cadet face-to-face activities have been suspended since March in line with the national effort to combat the COVID-19 pandemic.
-With the gradual relaxation of a number of the restrictions with the stats and territories, planning has been underway to prepare for the resumption of cadet activities.
+With the gradual relaxation of a number of the restrictions with the states and territories, planning has been underway to prepare for the resumption of cadet activities.
 Aligned to the assessment of risk, Defence has approved the conduct of two pilot activities.
 The first of these in the NT to be conducted in Darwin and Alice Springs from 5-11 July.
 It will be predominantly an AAC Battalion Annual Field Exercise but will include elements of ANC and AAFC.
 The second is SA AAC Brigade's courses camp to be conducted in Murray Bridge and two Adelaide locations during the period 11-18 July.

 Pending the outcome from the pilot activities, Navy, Army and Air Force Cadet programs may be approved to recommence from 18 July.
 Recommencement will depend on the COVID-19 restrictions in place within each state and territory, the risk mitigation measures that can be put in place at cadet unit level and approval for each activity through the respective Navy, Army and Air Forces senior officers’ in charge of the cadet programs.
 It is unlikely that all states/territories will be able to recommence face-to-face activities on this date.
 It is also possible that not all units within an approved state/territory will be in a position to recommence either, depending upon their capacity to meet the risk mitigation measures.
 There may also be local requirements which limit the nature of activities that can be undertaken by some units, and on-line activities, that have been embraced effectively across the program, may need to continue for a while longer.